aczar09/Trivia-Game-Android/README.md

 expand in the future
 2. Each round, the game pulls from the same question pool, so repeat questions are inevitable across rounds, but not within rounds themselves
+3. No data persistence as of right now, every time the game starts, previous results aren't kept track of